openjs-foundation/cross-project-council/GOVERNANCE.md

 charters and changes to them.

-Approval of the initial charter or changes to an existing charter will be approved by opening an issue requesting approval in the cross-project-council [repository](https://github.com/openjs-foundation/cross-project-council/)
+Approval of the initial charter or changes to an existing charter will be requested by opening an issue requesting approval in the cross-project-council [repository](https://github.com/openjs-foundation/cross-project-council/)

 The request is approved when: